neurodata/m2g/docs/sphinx/services.rst

 ----------------------------
 In order to run m2g on the captive cluster we run in house (braincloud1), we expect you to have the following requirements satisfied:

 1. A LONI client installed on your client computer that is the compatible version to our sever (Currently v6.0).
 Contact LONI and `request a copy <http://pipeline.loni.usc.edu/learn/contact/>`_, as this is not the most recent release and they don't publicly share older versions.
+If you are using a Mac, see this `faq page <http://pipeline.loni.usc.edu/get-started/faq/#InstallOSX>`_ for common issues.

 2. Your data organized in compliance with our `input specification <http://m2g.io/tutorials/data.html>`_